Updated: March 5, 2026

 1. Not Having a Written Contract

-Make sure that the rental contract clearly outlines the rent that you will need to pay, security deposit conditions, duration of the rental period, responsibilities (for example, who will pay utilities and running costs or be responsible for repairs), and termination clauses.
+Make sure that the rental contract clearly outlines the rent that you will need to pay, security deposits and conditions, duration of the rental period, responsibilities (for example, who will pay utility bills and running costs or be responsible for repairs), and termination clauses.
 Also, if you would like to make any changes to the property, make sure that this is allowed at this stage.

-We recommend having this contract reviewed by an experienced real estate lawyer in Portugal to avoid complications and to make sure the landlord is fulfilling his legal obligations under Portuguese law, particularly if the contract is written in Portuguese and you do not speak the language.
+For long-term rentals, we recommend having this contract reviewed by an experienced real estate lawyer in Portugal to avoid complications and to make sure the landlord is fulfilling his legal obligations under Portuguese law, particularly if the contract is written in Portuguese and you do not speak the language.
+The contract should outline the tenant’s rights clearly.

 They will be able to catch things that you may not notice and ensure that the contract is fair for both parties, alongside walking you through the legal processes of renting.
 You can check for legal representation on the Ordem dos Advogados website.